Back to top

 • be able to demonstrate that our regulatory actions are both proportionate and effective.

 We seek to support compliance with the State Records Act with an approach that allows flexibility for public offices to achieve good recordkeeping outcomes and at the same time ensures that risks remain within acceptable levels.
-Our monitoring activities will enable us to identify those public offices who are at most risk of records management failure and to target resources to assist these public offices.

 While the State Records Act does not include a formal complaint mechanism, we will assess complaints about poor records management or recordkeeping and act where outcomes align with our regulatory objectives or it becomes clear that there is an unacceptable level of risk.
 We will use learnings from such complaints to support improved records management and recordkeeping practices in public offices.